Gamida Cell Ltd (GMDA) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The public float for GMDA is 111.38M and currently, short sellers hold a 5.96% ratio of that float.
-The average trading volume of GMDA on November 03, 2023 was 1.09M shares.
+The average price point forecasted by analysts for Gamida Cell Ltd (GMDA) is $7.00, which is $6.36 above the current market price.
+The public float for GMDA is 111.38M, and currently, short sellers hold a 5.96% ratio of that floaft.
+The average trading volume of GMDA on November 10, 2023 was 1.04M shares.

 GMDA’s Market Performance

-GMDA’s stock has seen a -9.79% decrease for the week, with a -27.27% drop in the past month and a -44.43% fall in the past quarter.
-The volatility ratio for the week is 7.66%, and the volatility levels for the past 30 days are at 8.73% for Gamida Cell Ltd The simple moving average for the past 20 days is -18.07% for GMDA’s stock, with a -50.89% simple moving average for the past 200 days.
+GMDA’s stock has seen a -7.85% decrease for the week, with a -29.81% drop in the past month and a -47.53% fall in the past quarter.
+The volatility ratio for the week is 13.67%, and the volatility levels for the past 30 days are at 10.02% for Gamida Cell Ltd The simple moving average for the last 20 days is -18.49% for GMDA stock, with a simple moving average of -54.07% for the last 200 days.

 Analysts’ Opinion of GMDA